evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive40/_index.md

 ## Performance

 The BMW iX xDrive40 delivers a solid performance with a maximum power of 240 kW (326 hp / 322 bhp) and a total torque of 630 Nm (465 lb-ft).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 6.1 seconds and reaches a top speed of 200 km/h (124 mph), making it competitive within its class.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.1 seconds and reaches a top speed of 200 km/h (124 mph), making it competitive within its class.

 ## Battery, Range, and Charging